3296-01-f19temple/lab5-jordanbanksim-001-khan-baig/README.md

 ## Task 4

+The default implementation--while functional--is a poor solution in a multithreading environment because while a transfer between between two Accounts cannot occur if the requested withdrawal by the ‘to’ Account exceeds the balance within the ‘from’ Account, there is no indication for the transfer thread to wait for available funds, thus creating chaos within the transfers and ruining a cycle of clean multithreading in which the threads execute uniformly.

 ## Task 5

 This deadlock condition is caused by the fact that there is nothing telling BankSim to terminate so it will stay running even though it has reached the predefined number of transfers.
 To get rid of this deadlock condition, an implementation must be created which notifies BankSim that it has executed the predefined number of transfers and that it is safe to terminate.